charto/cbin/README.md

 The parameters become correspondingly named class members.

 Accessing the members directly is fine, and the preferred way to access individual bytes.
-More convenient methods are provided for longer data types:
+Methods with buffer overflow checks are provided for various data types:

+- `u8` for unsigned 8-bit integer.
 - `u16` for unsigned 16-bit integer.
 - `u32` for unsigned 32-bit integer.
 - `f64` for 64-bit IEEE double precision float.